 The Yale Occupational and Environmental Medicine fellowship program offers an integrated 2-year clinical and academic program with an optional third year for additional research experience.

 - Provide comprehensive clinical training and research experience in Occupational and Environmental Medicine

 - Prepare candidates for academic, research, and clinical practice in this rapidly expanding field

 - Qualify candidates for board eligibility in Preventive Medicine/ Occupational Medicine

 Fellows begin training in the clinical aspects of Occupational and Environmental Medicine during the first year.
 This includes patient care responsibilities in the out-patient clinics as well as shared coverage of the consultation service.

 Fellows and our staff industrial hygienist visit and evaluate sites from which proven or suspect cases of occupational or environmental disease emerge.
 Fellows assume primary responsibility for conducting these hazard evaluations.

 Fellows complete block rotations with community based occupational health clinics and various corporations covering the major industrial sectors.
 Fellows also have the option of participating in elective rotations at governmental organizations (e.g., Federal OSHA, NIOSH, Connecticut State Health Department) or other private industries.

 Upon completion of the program, all trainees will master the basic principles of epidemiology, biostatistics, toxicology and industrial hygiene.
 If they do not already hold a comparable degree, fellows complete the requirements for the Masters of Public Health degree (MPH) at the Yale School of Public Health.

 All fellows undertake one or more independent research projects leading to a poster for presentation at a professional meeting and/or an article for publication.

 Fellows organize and participate in weekly research conferences featuring local and visiting investigators, post clinic conferences, and monthly journal club.

-All applicants are expected to have completed an ACGME accredited residency in an appropriate clinical specialty, typically Internal Medicine, Family Medicine, or Physical Medicine and Rehabilitation, but those completing residencies in other clinical specialties will be considered.
+All applicants are expected to have completed an ACGME accredited residency in an appropriate clinical specialty, typically Internal Medicine, Family Medicine, Emergency Medicine, or Physical Medicine and Rehabilitation, but those completing residencies in other clinical specialties are considered.